Wednesday, November 21, 2012

 • Use vivid language to stimulate the senses: “As you enter your room, you’ll be tempted to take off your shoes immediately so your feet can sink into the plush carpeting.”

-• Make the illustrations easy to interpret.
+• Make the pictures easy to interpret.
 Arizona State University researchers compared the effects on prospective vacationers of an ad with a photograph and an ad with the photo modified to resemble a creative abstract painting.
 Those people shown the version with the literal photograph were more positively persuaded.

 • Researchers from Brigham Young University and University of Michigan say to show the product oriented toward the viewer’s dominant hand.
 Since most people are right-handed, this means a more effective ad is showing a mirror image of the setup for a right-handed person to use the product.
 The consumer is looking at the ad, so what would be closest to the consumer’s right hand is to the left of a person whose image faces us in the ad.